norskeld/sigma/apps/docs/content/guides/error-recovery.md

 digits    = ? digits ?
 ```

-Before we start with the lexemes and the rules, let's define the AST.
-It's pretty minimal and modeled as a simple union of objects.
-Note that the `error` node is in the union from the start, since that's what a recovered region will resolve to later.
+The AST comes first, as a union of object shapes.
+The `error` node is in the union from the start, since that's what a recovered region resolves to later.

 ```ts
 type Node =